Connect

 3P Action Cycle

-The 3P Action Cycle is not necessarily linear; rather, this community change process is intended to be iterative.
+The 3P Action Cycle reflects a community change process that is intended to be iterative, and not necessarily linear.

-Healthy Places by Design recommends a community change process that is intentional about partnership, preparation, and strategic progress to change policies, systems, and environments for improved community health.
+The process ensures intentionality about partnership, preparation, and progress strategies to change policies, systems, and environments for improved community health.
 Leaders of healthy community change initiatives can determine their own communities’ strengths and weaknesses within each step and address any gaps accordingly.

 PARTNER